How to Invest in the Nigerian Stock Market: A Beginner’s Guide to Getting Started

 Step 5: Buy Your First Shares

 Once you’ve done your research and funded your account, it’s time to buy your first stock!
+Simply:

 1. Log in to your trading platform.